 - Salt: Necessary to bring out the flavor of all the spices and aromatics!

 - Optional final add-ins: Whether or not you add anything further is totally up to personal preference.
-Add-ins include: toasted sesame seeds, Chinese black vinegar, sesame oil, soy sauce, and raw garlic (raw garlic should be added to smaller amounts of chili oil to be imminently consumed).
+Add-ins include: toasted sesame seeds, Chinese black vinegar, sesame oil, soy sauce, and raw garlic. *Note: raw garlic should be added to smaller amounts of chili oil to be consumed immediately or not too long thereafter and definitely stored in the refrigerator if you are making ahead.

 Chili Oil Recipe Instructions